This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 Every dog that you'll ever own will eventually become a protective dog - it sees you as his pack, his family and will do everything it can to defend you.

-However, for many dogs, this dog loyalty and protectiveness can descend into overprotectiveness and aggression - which can either be due to situations, or a learned trait.
+However, for some dogs, this dog loyalty and protectiveness can descend into overprotectiveness and aggression - which can either be due to situations, or a learned trait.

 There are situations where a loyal dog will step up to take charge: